jkhollandjr/PETS_DeTorrent/README.md

 ### To run the website fingerprinting experiment:

 To simplify the experiment, we provide wf_experiment.sh, which will simulate WF-DeTorrent on the BigEnough dataset.
 Note that the dataset is formatted such that the filenames include the website and instance number (e.g. website 10-50 is the 50th instance of the 10th website).
 Each file contains the metadata for a trace, where the left column includes the timestamps and the right column includes the cell size (where negative sizes represent download cells, and positive sizes represent upload cells).
 We only provide the data collected with Tor in the standard setting (as opposed to safer or safest), thought the full dataset is available at 'https://drive.google.com/drive/folders/1hRPbhkrjzBKNolzfkS1yuFtSvwtjKSJT'.
+Before running the experiment, first unzip be_dataset.zip to create the data directory.

-First, wf_preprocessing.py will preprocess the data into .npy files and store them in wf_preprocessed_data.
+Then, wf_preprocessing.py will preprocess the data into .npy files and store them in wf_preprocessed_data.
 Note that we split the dataset 5 ways (similar to a 5-fold cross-validation).
 This lets us train a model on one portion of the dataset and defend the other portion (thus avoiding data leakage).

 Next, the script runs wf_defense.py.
 This trains WF-DeTorrent on one set of dataset partitions and simulates the defense on the remaining partition (determined by command line argument shown in wf_experiment.sh).
 The defended traces will be output to wf_defense_output.